nuxia/nuxia-plugin/UPGRADE.md

 - NuxiaDynamicMediaBundle has been removed.
 If you need it add nuxia/dynamic-media-bundle on your project composer
 - AbstractMedia and MediaExtension has been removed.
 If you need it add nuxia/media-bundle on your project composer
+- NuxiaResetType has been deleted.
+You must rely on ResetType if you used it or overrided the nuxia_reset_widget layout block.

 #### Bundle

 - Il faut supprimer le scope `request` dans tous les fichiers services `.yml`.

 ### FrontendBundle

 The bundle has been removed.

 - You must use `bower` to download the css and js packages needed :

  - select2
  - bootstrap3
  - charcounter
  - bootstrap-datepicker

 - You must delete the following line from you AppKernel.php :

  ```
   new Nuxia\Bundle\FrontendBundle\NuxiaFrontendBundle()